 Bronchovesicular breath sounds are normal sounds that are heard in the mid-chest area or over the scapula.
 Unlike other normal breath sounds, bronchovesicular breath sounds have tubular quality.

-Bronchovesicular breath sounds have equal periods of inhalation and exhalation, so the I:E ratio is 1:1.
+Bronchovesicular breath sounds have equal periods of inhalation and exhalation, so the I:E ratio is typically 1:1.
 However, the differences in pitch and intensity are often audible during the expiratory phase.

 What are Diminished Breath Sounds?